samanthamoss87/Project-1/README.md

 ### Industry Page Flexboxes

-- The reason why i did it all in sections in the Industry page as flex boxes was so i could us this page as an industry section overview and each on the individual section inside once click on will create a new page on that specific sector.
+- The reason why I did it all in sections in the industry page as flex boxes was so i could us this page as an industry section overview and each on the individual section inside once click on will create a new page on that specific sector.
 This will then go into more detail.
-- Once we have more customers, we will also add in there customer reviews, which be industry specific.
+- Once we have more customers, we will also add in their customer reviews, which be industry specific.
-- The next step would be each one of them will work as its on individual app on a phone, so existing customer can click on their specific area and it will create a login option so they can log into their account.
+- The next step would be each one of them will work as its on individual app on a phone, so existing customer can click on their specific area, and it will create a login option so they can log into their account.

 ### Language

- - In the Nav bar (on every above 768px) the Contact us link that is in the right hand corner will move over and be centralised and there will be a language change option.
+ - In the Nav bar (on every above 768px) the Contact us link that is in the right-hand corner will move over and be centralised and there will be a language change option.
 So, customer around the world will be able to read the Content in their language.
-As seen in my figma deisgn.
+As seen in my Figma design.

 ### Search Section
  - In the Nav bar (on every above 768px) the Contact us link that is in the right-hand corner will move into the middle and next to the language section will be a magnifying glass for the search section.
 As seen in my Figma design.